Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News03/11/2023

 In 2011, in Taizhou, Jiangsu, China, a group of workers were digging to prepare for the widening of a road.
-They were digging deep below the surface when they hit a very hard object.
+They were digging deep under the surface when they hit a very hard object.
 When it was exposed, they realized it was a large coffin.
 The workers immediately contacted a team of archaeologists from the Taizhou Museum.

 What is remarkable is that this body is almost intact, including her body, hair, skin, clothes and jewelry.
 Even the woman's eyebrows and eyelashes are still intact.